dotnetcore/aspnetcore-doc-cn/aspnet/security/authorization/claims.rst

      });
  }

-In this case the EmployeeOnly policy checks for the presence of an EmployeeNumber claim on the current identity.
+In this case the ``EmployeeOnly`` policy checks for the presence of an ``EmployeeNumber`` claim on the current identity.

-You then apply the policy using the ``Policy`` parameter on the ``Authorize`` attribute to specify the policy name;
+You then apply the policy using the :dn:prop:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute.Policy` property on the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute to specify the policy name;

 .. code-block:: c#